 How to Pay for Bail

 There are two ways to pay bail.
 The defendant may either pay the full amount or buy a bail bond.
-A bail bond is a promise that you will appear in court when you are supposed to.
+Texas bail bonds are a promise that you will appear in court when you are supposed to.
 The bond seller, known as a bail bondsman in some states, posts a bond with the court, and the court keeps the bond in case you don’t show up.
 A bail bond can usually be purchased for about 10 percent of the amount of the bail.
 The defendant may also be required to pay the bond seller a nonrefundable premium.
 Sometimes courts have lists of bond sellers or the defendant could look in the Yellow Pages.
 Typically, jails and bond sellers do not take credit cards or personal checks.